dlajambe/llm/README.md

 ### Installation

 To install, simply clone the repository onto your machine and use your package manager to recreate the environment with the provided `requirements.txt` file.
-For first-time users, PyTorch can be somewhat difficult to install; instructions are available [here](https://pytorch.org/get-started/locally/).
+If you have Anaconda or Miniconda, you can instead use the `environment.yml` to reproduce the environment.

 ### Execution